qzaidi/qzaidi.github.com/_posts/2013-12-01-dns-hijacking.markdown

 listen-address=127.0.0.1,192.168.1.3
 {% endhighlight %}

 Here - 192.168.1.3 is the fixed address I have assigned to the local Box.
 Why so?
-Because also want to run a DHCP server and disable the DHCP on your router, in case you want the goodies to be available on all devices on your network, such as your mobile phone / tablets.
-If so, add the following
+Because I also want to run a DHCP server and disable the DHCP on my router.
+In case you want the goodies to be available on all devices on your network, such as your mobile phone / tablets, you would want to do so as well.

 {% highlight bash %}
 dhcp-range=192.168.1.50,192.168.1.150,12h